jewang/led-ducks/README.md

-led-ducks
+led-ducks: Baby Duck LED Pendants
 =========

-Hello!
-This is a little art project that I did with [David Kaufman](https://github.com/dakaufma) with help from [Alex Willisson](https://github.com/AlexWillisson).
-It was inspired by [Winnie Tong](http://happynerdcore.com)'s Chibi Skull LED Pendant.
+These baby duck LED pendants are a little art project that I did with [David Kaufman](https://github.com/dakaufma) with help from [Alex Willisson](https://github.com/AlexWillisson).
+It is inspired by and heavily adapted from [Winnie Tong](http://happynerdcore.com)'s chibi skull LED pendant design.
+The duck image comes from [VectorInk](http://vectorink.com/toy/rubber-duck-0078/).

-The left duck in the below image is the finished product.
+In the below image, the left duck is the finished product.
 The right duck was our initial prototype.
 ![GIF animation of a pendant in action](photos/ducks.gif)